CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

     > **Note**: In the preceding tasks, you used a single method to analyze the image, and then incrementally added code to parse and display the results.
 The SDK also provides individual methods for suggesting captions, identifying tags, detecting objects, and so on - meaning that you can use the most appropriate method to return only the information you need, reducing the size of the data payload that needs to be returned.
 See the [.NET SDK documentation](https://docs.microsoft.com/dotnet/api/overview/azure/cognitiveservices/client/computervision?view=azure-dotnet) for more details.

 ## Task 11: Generate a thumbnail image

+In this task, you will learn how to use the **Azure AI Vision SDK** to **generate a thumbnail image** for faster viewing or processing.

 In some cases, you may need to create a smaller version of an image named a *thumbnail*, cropping it to include the main visual subject within new image dimensions.